 Security policy matters and marine cooperation are not dealt with under Barents cooperation.

 The members of the BEAC are Norway, Sweden, Finland, Russia, Denmark, Iceland and the European Union.
 The following countries have observer status: Netherlands, United Kingdom, Italy, Japan, Canada, Poland, France, Germany and the United States.

 The Council’s two-year Chairmanship rotates between the four Barents countries, that is, Norway, Sweden, Finland and Russian Federation.
-Finland chaired the BEAC last in 2013–2015 and will assume the Chairmanship next in 2021.
+Finland will assume the Chairmanship next in October 2021.

 In between the BEAC Foreign Ministers’ Sessions, held every two years, the Council’s work is coordinated by the Committee of Senior Officials (CSO), which meets on a regular basis.

 In its Barents cooperation, Finland emphasises continuity and the natural assets of the Barents region.
 In the coming years, this cooperation is expected to be influenced by the economic recovery following the coronavirus crisis, continued preparation for pandemics, and the urgency of actions required by climate change and sustainable development.